Your Surgeon Cleared You. You Still Don't Feel Like Yourself. Nobody Told You What "Ready" Actually Looks Like. We Can Show You.

 If this sounds like you…

 So how does incomplete hysterectomy recovery actually show up in daily life?
-Because the symptoms are as varied as the surgeries themselves.
-When the pelvic floor and core are not rehabilitated properly after a hysterectomy, you may experience:
+Every woman's experience is different.
+When the pelvic floor, core, scar tissue, and hormonal context aren't specifically addressed, you may notice:

 • Two beige star-shaped decorative objects with a textured surface on a white background.